xiota/geany-preview/Readme.md

 ## Features

 * The preview is updated as the document is edited
-* HTML and Markdown are supported directly
+* HTML, Markdown, and Fountain are supported directly
 * Other document formats can be processed with auxiliary programs
 * The preview of large documents can be limited to the area being edited
 * Rendering of each format can customized with stylesheets